Billionaire Stanley Druckenmiller’s Latest Stock Picks

 Meena is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 This article is written by Matt Doiron and edited by Meena Krishnamsetty.
-They don't own shares in any of the stocks mentioned in this article.
-The Motley Fool owns shares of Chipotle Mexican Grill and ExxonMobil.
-Motley Fool newsletter services recommend Chipotle Mexican Grill and Chevron.
+Meena has a long position in Google.
+The Motley Fool recommends American International Group, Chevron, and Google.
+The Motley Fool owns shares of American International Group and Google and has the following options: Long Jan 2014 $25 Calls on American International Group.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 Is this post wrong?
 Click here.
 Think you can do better?
 Join us and write your own!